Grand National Betting Terms | Betting Glossary

 Form: A horse’s recent race record.
 This is shown by figures next to its name on a racecard.
 Most of the time before the horse’s name to the left: 1=1st, 2=2nd etc. 0=unplaced, P=pulled up, R=refused to race, F=fell, U=unseated rider, SU=slipped up.

 Field: The field refers to the number of horses taking part in a race.
-Most Aintree Grand Nationals take place with a field of 40 horses, while the Welsh and Irish Grand National usually have large fields too, in excess of 20 or 30 horses.
+Most Aintree Grand Nationals in recent years have taken place with a field of 40 horses, but the field size has now been reduced to 34 for safety reasons.
+The Irish, Scottish and Welsh Grand Nationals usually have large fields too, in excess of 20 or 30 horses.

 Filly: A filly is a female horse aged four years-old or younger, so it is highly unlikely that you would see a filly contend for the Grand National.